h-er0/todo_app/README.md

 - **Presentation layer** → UI (views), Notifiers (application logic), States (Freezed)
 - **Data layer** → Repositories (interfaces + implementations), Data sources, Models

-> A domain layer (with use cases and entities) is **not included** because:
->
-> - The business logic is simple (CRUD + notifications + settings).
-> - Adding a full domain layer would introduce unnecessary boilerplate.
-> - Repositories and states are sufficient to separate concerns.
+> A domain layer is **not included** in this project.
+Entities are normally used as the building blocks of business logic, but since this app has simple CRUD operations and notification management, no separate business logic is implemented in entities.
+Instead, the app **directly uses the Task model** for all operations and persistence.
+This reduces boilerplate while keeping a clear separation of concerns.

 ---